nebojsa-skendzic/arma-mod-downloader-nologin/README.md

     Use this tool to download mods for Arma 3 from the workshop without any login required.
 Originally developed to easily download or update mods for my A3 Linux server but can also be used on Windows with slightly more limited functionality.
 <br />

+## Features
+* Download mods from the workshop (developed for Arma 3 but should work for any workshop colletion)
+* Create lowercase and no whitespace mod folders (for Linux compatibility)
+* Linux only: Extract the mods and remove the zip files
+* Mod updating

 ### Prerequisites

 * Execute the command: